-(1) Identify the percentage of new admissions to the Public Housing or Housing Choice Voucher (HCV) Programs in the PHA who were experiencing homelessness at the time of admission;

-(2) Indicate whether the PHA has a homeless admission preference in its Public Housing and/or HCV Program; and

-(3) Indicate whether the CoC has a move on strategy.
+- (1) Identify the percentage of new admissions to the Public Housing or Housing Choice Voucher (HCV) Programs in the PHA who were experiencing homelessness at the time of admission; - (2) Indicate whether the PHA has a homeless admission preference in its Public Housing and/or HCV Program; and - (3) Indicate whether the CoC has a move on strategy.
 The information should be for Federal Fiscal Year 2017.

-Public Housing Agency Name % New Admissions into Public Housing and Housing Choice Voucher Program during FY 2017 who were experiencing homelessness at entry PHA has General or Limited Homeless Preference PHA has a Preference for current PSH program participants no longer needing intensive supportive services, e.g. move on?
-Carbondale Housing Authority 0.00% No No Housing Authority of the County of Lackawanna 18.00% Yes-Both No Scranton Housing Authority 10.00% Yes-Both No
+Public Housing Agency Name % New Admissions in and Housing Choice during FY 2017 who v homelessnes Voucher Program vere experiencing PHA has General Limited Homele: Preference FY2018 CoC Applicat ion Page 12 09/14/2018

+Carbondale Housing Authority 0.00% No No Housing Authority of the County of Lackawanna 14.00% Yes-Both No Scranton Housing Authority 10.00% Yes-Both No